sswam/allemande/doc/nsfw/guide_nsfw.md

 The OpenAI, Anthropic and Google models support AI Vision, but only the Google models are okay with NSFW content.

-Xilu, Xillu, Illu and Gema are all based on Google models, and should be able to see NSFW images in the chat, when enabled.
+Xilu, Xillu, Illu and Gemu are all based on Google models, and should be able to see NSFW images in the chat, when enabled.

 The Google models do still have limits.
 If they refuse to respond, try turning off vision.